Substance Abuse and Addiction Treatment Resources in Waterloo

 Waterloo Drug & Alcohol Detox Centers

 Detoxification is the first step towards treatment for a substance use disorder or alcohol dependency.
 It involves removal of the drug elements or alcohol from your body.
 Detox should be conducted in a medical environment with trained professionals.
 This is because of withdrawal symptoms whose effects can range from mild to fatal.
 Ideal detoxification programs offer around-the-clock medical services as well as inpatient services.
 The threat posed by withdrawal symptoms cannot be understated, so never try to detox alone.
 It is very important to remember that detoxification alone cannot suffice as treatment.
-Attending a Waterloo drug detox program or a Waterloo alcohol detox program may remove the drugs and alcohol from your system, but it does not eliminate the mental or emotional factors that contribute to your addiction in the first place.
+Attending a drug or alcohol detox program may remove the drugs and alcohol from your system, but it does not eliminate the mental or emotional factors that contribute to your addiction in the first place.

 Recovery Meetings Near You in Waterloo